rogeriochaves/npm-force-resolutions/README.md

 }
 ```

-Then add npm-force-resolutions to the preinstall script so that it can patches the `package-lock` file before every `npm install` you run:
+Then add npm-force-resolutions to the preinstall script so that it patches the `package-lock` file before every `npm install` you run:

 ```json
 "scripts": {